 In another study of different oils (coconut, sunflower, olive oil), scientists found that only coconut oil was effective at improving levels of antioxidants and preventing oxidative stress, which then eased inflammation (29, 30).

 How to Use Coconut Oil for Dog's Skin Problems

 Coconut oil can be given to dogs daily with meals, one or two times per day.
 The amount of oil in your dog’s meals depends on your pet's size.

 Overweight and obese dogs should not be given coconut oil more than once a day because it has high-fat content.
 Pay attention to your dog’s weight if you give him coconut oil on a regular basis and consult your vet if you notice any weight gain.

-Simply rub a bit of oil between your hands and put in on your dog’s fur, like you are giving him a gentle massage.
-Use your fingertips to rub the oil on his skin as well.
+Simply rub a bit of coconut oil between your hands and put in on your dog’s fur, like you are giving your pet a gentle massage.
+Use your fingertips to rub the oil on the dog's skin as well.
 It is best to apply coconut oil once or twice a week.
-If you are trying to deal with specific skin problem, apply the oil to the affected area.
+If you are trying to deal with a specific skin problem in a dog, apply the coconut oil directly to the affected area.

 Keep in mind that some dogs can be allergic to coconut oil.
 If you notice any signs of an allergic reaction, like itchiness, hives, red or inflamed skin, swelling, vomiting and diarrhea, take your dog to the vet to rule out or confirm a coconut oil allergy.